Recent Alumni

 Biological Systems Engineering, BS

-Sam Anhalt, who grew up in Mishicot, Wisconsin, is graduating this spring with a bachelor’s in biological systems engineering and a certificate in environmental studies.
+Sam Anhalt, who grew up in Mishicot, Wisconsin, graduated with a bachelor’s in biological systems engineering and a certificate in environmental studies.
 In this Q&A, she talks about why she chose the biological systems engineering major, her involvement in Optima Dance, and her leadership experience in the UW American Society of Agricultural and Biological Engineers.
 She plans to stay at UW–Madison and pursue a master’s in biological systems engineering.

 Alex Krawczyk